Kilmer Undergraduate Research Apprenticeships

-The next application deadline will be Monday, April 8, 2013 at 4 p.m. (for summer projects and projects beginning in the fall 2013 semester)
+The next application deadline will be Wednesday, November 6, 2013 (for projects beginning Spring 2014).

 Kilmer Research Apprenticeships encourage and support student/faculty collaborative, independent research projects.
 The goal of the program is to increase undergraduate research across the campus in all fields of academic study.